mr-adult/tree-iterators-rs/doc_files/tree_context_children.md

 The children of the current node.
+This will always be empty for depth first postorder searches and will always be populated for depth first preorder and breadth first searches.

 NOTE: If Children is an Iterator type, consuming items from the iterator will result in them disappearing from tree traversal.

-If Children is a collection type like [`Vec`] or [`alloc::collections::LinkedList`] then the children can be safely modified and read at will.
+If Children is a collection type like [`Vec`] or [`alloc::collections::LinkedList`] then the children can be both safely modified and read at will.
 Some caveats to this are:

-1. if an item is added during depth first preorder traversal or breadth first traversal, it is easy to create infinite loops since that node will also be visited (and another node added).
-It is recommended that you only add nodes to the tree during depth first postorder traversals.
+1. if an item is added during traversal, it is easy to accidentally create infinite loops since the added node will also be visited.
+Tread cautiously.
-2. removing an item from the collection may cause it to never be hit in a breadth first or depth first preorder search.
+2. removing an item from the collection may cause it to never be visited by the tree iterators.

 children can also act as a way to search sub-trees when a node meets a condition.